Inverted P/B With Liquidity And Equity Ratio

 Emergence

-Three readings line up: inverted P/B scores high (current P/B is well below the configured scale), current assets are large relative to current liabilities, and shareholders' equity is a large share of total assets.
+Three readings line up: inverted P/B scores high (current P/B is well below the configured scale), current assets are large relative to current liabilities, and shareholders' equity is in the upper part of its industry's equity-to-assets range.
 The first reading describes price relative to book value; the second and third describe near-term liquidity composition and the equity vs total-liabilities composition of the asset base.

 Limits